rhayes777/PyAutoFit/docs/cookbooks/analysis.rst

 Outputting latent variables manually after a fit is complete is simple, just call the ``analysis.compute_all_latent_variables()`` function.

-For many use cases, the best set up may be to disable autofit latent variable output during a fit via the ``output.yaml`` file and perform it manually after completing a successful model-fit.
+For many use cases, the best set disables autofit latent variable output during a fit via the ``output.yaml`` file and perform it manually after completing a successful model-fit.
 This will save computational run time by not computing latent variables during a any model-fit which is unsuccessful.